 No Benchmark Data, but Effective Detection

-I couldn’t find any independent benchmark data but did note that AV-Comparatives places GO on their list of risky apps which may be dubious, deceptive, ineffective, or buggy.
+I couldn’t find any independent benchmark data.
 Users should make sure that the app isn’t installing extra components without their permission.

 However, I tested it with a couple of malware samples and found its detection ability to be excellent.
 In addition to a quick scan, the GO contains a deep scan tool which probes through files and folders and the app list.
 Real-time protection is enabled by default, so the system will flag potentially risky apps before they’re installed.